Introduction

 Civilization and being different

 Civilization can be seen as a set of limitations.
-These include laws as well as social norms (acceptable behavior), and come with huge benefits.
+These include laws as well as social norms (acceptable behaviour and common preferences), and come with huge benefits.

 For example, the decrease in violence resulting from an increase in degree of civilization, is dramatic.